Riesz transform via heat kernel and harmonic functions on non-compact manifolds: Introduction

 In view of Theorem \ref{negative} and \cite[Theorem C]{ca16}, the above result is rather optimal if the manifold has at least two ends.
 It is worth to note that our method are completely different from those from \cite{ca07,ca16,cch06,gh08}, in particular, our assumptions $(D)$, $(UE)$ and $(P^E_2)$ all are stable under quasi-isometries.
 As a consequence, our results work with the Laplace-Beltrami operator replaced by any {\em uniformly elliptic operator} of divergence form, and more generally, work on Dirichlet metric measure spaces; see Section \ref{extension-mms}.

-The condition $(P^E_{2})$ is satisfied on an end, if the Ricci curvature has quadratic decay $(QD)$ (see Buser \cite{bu82} or Theorem \ref{asy-poin}), or if in the isometric sense it can be extended to a co-compact covering manifold with polynomial growth deck transformation group, Lie group of polynomial growth as well as conic manifold; see \cite{Al92,chy,cl04,dng04a,lh99,var88,ya75} for instance.
+The condition $(P^E_{2})$ is satisfied on an end, if the Ricci curvature has quadratic decay $(QD)$ (see Buser \cite{bu82} or Theorem \ref{asy-poin}), or the end is quasi-isometric to one of the following manifold removing a compact set: a co-compact covering manifold with polynomial growth deck transformation group, Lie group of polynomial growth as well as conic manifold; see \cite{Al92,chy,cl04,dng04a,lh99,var88,ya75} for instance.

-The condition $(UE)$ turns out to be the most restrictive condition, some well known conditions requiring non-negative Ricci curvature, which certainly is not enough for our purpose.
-Fortunately, recent results by Grigor'yan and Saloff-Coste \cite{gri-sal09,gri-sal16} shed some light on this point.
-In particular, by \cite{gri-sal16} one sees that if each end, in the isometric sense, can be extended to a complete manifold satisfies $(UE)$, then the manifold satisfies $(UE)$; see the final section.
+The condition $(UE)$ is a global condition and seems to be more restrictive.
+However, recent results of Grigor'yan and Saloff-Coste \cite{gri-sal09,gri-sal16} shed some light on this point.
+In particular, by \cite{gri-sal16} one sees that if each end $E_i$ is isometric to $\widetilde{M}_i\setminus K_i$, where $\widetilde{M}_i$ is a complete manifold satisfying $(UE)$ and $K_i$ is a compact set, then the manifold $M$ satisfies $(UE)$; see the final section.

 We next provide some further necessary and sufficient conditions for the boundedness of the Riesz transform.